DOCTOR OF PHARMACY ONLINE PATHWAY

-At this time, Butler’s Doctor of Pharmacy Program – Online Pathway is not approved for VA benefits so students cannot use the G.I.
+At this time, Butler’s Doctor of Pharmacy online pathway is not approved for VA benefits.
+Students cannot use the G.I.
 Bill for this program.

-On average, PharmD students dedicate approximately 50 hours per week.
-This is a full-time program that will be a mix of live class sessions held on Zoom, homework, readings, at-home labs, immersions, and pharmacy practice experiences.
+On average, online PharmD students dedicate approximately 50 hours per week to class time and coursework.
+This is a full-time program that will be a mix of live class sessions held on Zoom, homework, readings, at-home labs, on-campus immersions, and in-person pharmacy practice experiences.

-We have three multi-day immersions on our campus in Indiana that typically take place in the spring and summer during a student’s first two years in the program.
+We offer three multi-day immersions on our campus in Indiana that typically take place in the spring and summer during your first two years in the program.
 Learn more about the full timing and breakdown of on-campus immersions and coursework across each semester.

 The Doctor of Pharmacy leads to a professional license to practice.
 On this page you will find licensing information for all states and whether the Doctor of Pharmacy meets the educational requirements of the state where you are located.
 States may have additional requirements such as age, state-specific courses, internship hour requirements, or background information that must be met.
 Please contact the state where you are located to become fully informed of all requirements.

 We strive to have licensure information up to date; however, state educational requirements are subject to change and we cannot guarantee the accuracy of the information.
 We recommend that you consult with the board of pharmacy or the appropriate regulatory agency in the state where you seek to obtain licensure prior to enrolling in the program.
 Listed below you will find the contact information for all Pharmacy Boards.